hoodiehq/hood.ie/_posts/2016-07-13-shoutouts-week-28.md

 Starting this month, you can contribute to Hoodie by becoming a personal backer or official sponsor on [Hoodie’s OpenCollective Page](https://opencollective.com/hoodie).

-We’d like to thank very first backers:
+We'd like to thank our very first backers:

 - Eric Scouten
 - [Gregor Martynus](https://twitter.com/gr2m)